Dupilumab (Kovalenko 2020)

 per the Methods definition.
 Values in

-- Kovalenko 2020 does not publish numerical Cmax / Cmin / AUC_tau at steady state, so the PKNCA summary here is a self-consistency check of the implemented model against the visual appearance of Figure 5 rather than a back-to-paper numerical comparison.
+- Kovalenko 2020 does not publish numerical Cmax / Cmin / AUC_tau at steady state, so the PKNCA summary and the typical-subject table above are cross-model self-consistency checks rather than back-to-paper numerical comparisons.

 - No unit conversion is required between the dosing amount (mg) and